-Notes for guidance Behaviour I can describe the horse's natural lifestyle, behaviours and instincts I can describe a horse's vision and how this may affect their behaviour Natural lifestyle: horses are prey animals, behaviours and instincts evolved from their basic need to survive (find food and water, avoid being eaten, reproduce).
+Notes for guidance Behaviour I can describe the horse's natural behaviours and instincts I can describe a horse's vision and how this may affect his behaviour Natural behaviours and instincts: horses are prey animals, behaviours and instincts evolved from their basic need to survive (find food and water, avoid being eaten, reproduce).
 If threatened horse natural instinct is flight (run away), if trapped horse will fight (rear, kick, buck).
 Horses are sociable animals, trickle feeders, natural instinct to eat, pecking order within herd Horse's vision: eyes set on side of head.
 Blind spot directly in front and directly behind them - do not walk in front/behind a horse.
 Not the same colour vision as humans and find it difficult to adjust between light and dark environments - may become nervous going into a dark stable.
 Stable care I can list different types of bedding I can skip out a stable and tidy the bed I can clean and refill a water bucket or water drinker Bedding: three of the following; shavings, straw, wood pellets, flax, hemp, rubber matting Skip out and tidy bed: horse in or out of stable, using fork (suitable for type of bedding), wheelbarrow or skip bucket and broom.
 If horse in stable, tie up and work around horse safely, wheelbarrow positioned so horse cannot knock into it.
 Reshape banks and tidy bed, sweep back front of bed.
 Retie haynet if too low.
-Empty muck onto muck heap Clean and refill water: water bucket or automatic drinker Field care I can list suitable fencing for field boundaries I can carry out routine daily field checks Fencing: should be able to describe why two of the following are suitable; post and rail, stone wall, hedge, electric fencing.
-Should be able to describe why the following aren't suitable; sheep netting, barbed wire Routine field checks: check field boundary, broken rails, gaps in fencing, electric fence still working, electric fence not being earthed by long grass, clean water supply, free from litter, weeds and poisonous plants (at this level only expected to recognise ragwort), gate should close securely, gateway free from poaching, field shelter in good repair
+Empty muck onto muck heap Clean and refill water: water bucket or automatic drinker Field care I can give reasons to support regular turnout I can describe suitable fencing for field boundaries I can carry out routine daily field checks Regular turnout: link back to natural instincts and behaviours; such as, being in a herd (sociable, companionship), ability to graze to fulfil desire to eat, also exercise, ability to express normal behaviours.
+Fencing: describe why two of the following are suitable; post and rail, stone wall, hedge, electric fencing.
+Should be able to describe why the following aren't suitable; sheep netting, barbed wire Routine field checks: check boundary, broken rails, gaps in fencing, electric fence still working, clean water supply, free from litter, weeds and poisonous plants (at this level only expected to recognise ragwort), gate should close securely, gateway free from poaching, shelter in good repair